Bitvis VIP Specification Coverage

 Strictness 0

 This is the least strictness possible.
 Focus is only on the requirements, - with no concern at all as to in which testcase the various requirements have been tested.
 Any requirement is compliant if executed as PASSed in any passing testcase, and not failing anywhere.
-This is independent of whether one or more testcases are specified for a given requirement in the Requirement list.
+This is independent of whether one or more testcases are specified for a given requirement in the Requirement List.
+Testcases may still be specified in the Requirement List, but these will ignored by the post-processing script.

 Strictness 1